OpenRockets/web-dev-error-solutions/errors/nextjs/handling-error-nextresponse-is-not-defined-in-next-js-api-routes/README.md

+# 🐞 Handling `Error: NextResponse is not defined` in Next.js API Routes

 This document addresses a common error encountered when working with Next.js API routes:  `Error: NextResponse is not defined`.
 This error arises when you attempt to use the `NextResponse` object within an API route without the correct import.  `NextResponse` is crucial for sending custom responses (e.g., setting headers, status codes, cookies) from your API routes.